 A podcast is the perfect low-effort entertainment for busy lives, and New Zealand and Australia do it best.
 Here are some of our favourite financial podcasts for 2025 from down under, full of financial knowledge to help you become more confident in managing your money.

 Parenting doesn’t stop when your kids leave home, and sometimes that means offering financial help.
 But how do you support them without creating dependency?
-In the latest edition of Ruth's Two Ce, Ruth The Happy Saver shares her two cents on striking the balance and why financial literacy is key.
+In the latest edition of Ruth's Two Cents, Ruth The Happy Saver shares her two cents on striking the balance and why financial literacy is key.

 Spending half her income on rent might raise eyebrows, but for Rachel, it's about more than cost — it's about value.
 In a region known for its beauty and high living expenses, she's chosen safety, convenience, and a lifestyle that fits her priorities.
 Here's why, despite the price tag, she thinks it's worth every cent.